Double-Sided Flat-Honing Holds ±2μ, Speeds Production

 Another grinding challenge Herzig mentions is maintaining consistent flatness in grinding ceramic inserts for several manufactures.
 The smallest of these inserts are approximately 0.200 sq.-in. and range up to approximately 3″ in diameter.
-Herzig notes that before sending these inserts to ProLap, many of their customers had been grinding these parts in-house.
-Although, they were using a traditional single-sided grinder that required machining one side, then the next.
+Herzig also notes that before sending these inserts to ProLap, many of their customers were already grinding these parts in-house.
+Although, they were using a traditional single-side grinder that required machining one side, then the next.
 A time-consuming process, to begin with.
 Often after the parts were inspected, these parts would need yet another operation to maintain parallelism and flatness.
 With the Stahli, ProLap is able to process both sides at once while holding ±0.0001″ and a 2 – 4 Ra surface finish.

-With each new job that is run on the DLM 700, ProLap is discovering additional opportunities that extend their process capabilities.
-In addition to steel and ceramics, ProLap has expanded precision fine grinding to include other materials such as powdered metal parts, as well as many different ceramic materials including alumina, zirconia, silicon carbide, silicon nitride, and various grades of carbide.
-“We are currently investigating either purchasing or adapting fixed abrasive technology to some of our single-side lapping projects,” concludes Herzig.
+With each new job that’s run on the DLM 700,.
+ProLap is discovering additional opportunities that extend their process capabilities.
+In addition to steel and ceramics, ProLap has expanded precision fine grinding to include other materials; such as powdered metal parts, as well as many different ceramic materials including alumina, zirconia, silicon carbide, silicon nitride, and various grades of carbide.
+“We are currently investigating either purchasing or adapting the fixed abrasive technology to some of our single-side lapping projects,” concludes Herzig.
 “What we have experienced in improved cycle time and product finishes are great for us and our customers.”
 Stahli USA